marcgg/marcgg.github.com/manager-readme.md

 ### I'll Make Mistakes

-I do my best, but I'm bound to make mistakes.
+I'll do my best, but I'm bound to make mistakes.
 When it's the case, please assume that I have good intentions, and don't hesitate to let me know if you think that I'm making a poor decision or acting in a way that doesn't make sense to you.

 I'll be happy to give you more context to explain my actions or try to fix whatever is wrong.
 I'll also do my best to react in a productive fashion to any negative feedback.